-2.9 To promote breeding activities, a puppy show where no ratings are awarded may be held.
+- 2.9 To promote breeding activities, a puppy show where no ratings are awarded may be held.
 Dogs between four and six months old, six and nine months old, and nine and twelve months old can be entered in this show.
 Puppy classes are only possible in conjunction with a regular breed show.
 The puppy classes must precede the breed show and take place on the same day.
 Assessment of the dogs must be made by SV, USCA, or USCA-approved judges.
-(2003 GBM)

-2.10 Dogs older than six years may be shown in a separate class, the Veterans Class.
-No ratings are awarded, but the animals are ranked and placed according to quality.
+(2003 GBM) - 2.10 Dogs older than six years may be shown in a separate class, the Veterans Class.
+No ratings are awarded, but the animals are ranked and placed according to quality and they must meet the same qualifications as the Working Dog Class.